foundry-rs/foundry/README.md

 ## Anvil

+Anvil is a fast local Ethereum development node.

 More documentation can be found in the [anvil crate](./crates/anvil/README.md).

 ## Chisel

+Chisel is a fast, utilitarian, and verbose Solidity REPL.

 More documentation can be found in the [chisel crate](./crates/chisel/README.md).